MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-end-to-end-llmops-with-prompt-flow.md

 Prompt flow uses a connection resource to connect to Azure OpenAI, OpenAI, or Azure AI Search endpoints.
 You can create a connection through the prompt flow portal UI or by using the REST API.
 For more information, see [Connections in prompt flow](./concept-connections.md).

-Follow the instructions at [Set up connections for prompt flow](https://github.com/microsoft/llmops-promptflow-template/blob/main/docs/Azure_devops_how_to_setup.md#setup-connections-for-prompt-flow) to create the connection.
+To create the connection, follow the instructions at [Set up connections for prompt flow](https://github.com/microsoft/llmops-promptflow-template/blob/main/docs/Azure_devops_how_to_setup.md#setup-connections-for-prompt-flow).
 The sample flows use a connection called `aoai`, so give your connection that name.

 ### Set up a compute session